khepin/php-grpc-server-notes/README.md

 ```

 Before we can run our HTTP test, we still need to request the http protobuf definitions for PHP: `composer require google/common-protos`

+Make sure the docker container is up and running or else run `docker-compose up`

 We can now access our API via HTTP on localhost:8080.
 For example: